Dmarcano/rustChip8/README.md

 # Rust Chip8 and WebAssembly

 This project is a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) Interpreter written in Rust as an excercise to learn how to use WebAssembly.
-[Demo here](https://www.wasmchip8.diegomarcano.dev)
+[Demo here](https://www.wasmchip8.diegomarcano.dev).
+Most of the ROMS are taking from [this archive](https://johnearnest.github.io/chip8Archive/)

 The Chip-8 is considered a rite of passage project for many devs looking into creating emulators.
 If you're interested I suggest you give it a try!